Editor's note: Updated 30.11.20

 Take a look and see how many you could recognise in a line-up?

-The infographic below gives a better indication of those 15 avocado varieties more easily found commercially.
+The infographic below gives a better indication of those 15 avocado types more easily found commercially:

 Here's a closer look at some of the more common avocado varieties that are likely to end up in our kitchens:

 With a name that might be too good to be true for some, the bacon avocado is Californian in origin with a uniform oval shape and green skin.
 Medium large in size they are generally available from autumn to spring and have a more delicate taste than some other varieties.

 The fuerte avocado takes a characteristic elongated form and is cultivated mainly throughout Mexico and Central America, although its origin is hybrid (half between Mexico and Guatemala).
 It is one of the most beloved of all avocado varieties, perhaps for the ease in removing the skin from the flesh.
 Until a few years ago it was the most popular avocado in the United States.

 Hass avocado is perhaps one of the most famous avocado types and considered by many to be the best.
 The flavor is quite intense and the flesh is very creamy, perfect for guacamole.

 Until the 1930s, Fuerte was the best-known variety in the USA, until Rudolf Hass, a green fingered postman, planted some avocado seeds for a small plantation.
 Hass then patented the tree he chose and it was later discovered that it was a variety that came from Guatemala.
 The dimensions are just slightly smaller.
 Israel is also a great producer of good quality hass and in recent years extended its production to meet growing demand, especially from Europe.